Why Spend Christmas in Banff?

 1. Santa Claus Celebration of Lights

-Formerly the Santa Claus Parade, the Celebration of Lights promises to be bigger and better than before.
+Formerly the Santa Claus Parade, the Celebration of Lights returns for two days this year for a weekend-long celebration.

 The revamped Christmas celebrations take place in downtown Banff to officially usher in the festive season.

-This year (2023) marks the first return since 2019.
-Although there is no longer the traditional parade, this event promises to be a full day of celebrations starting at 11 am through to 7 pm.
+Although there is no longer the traditional parade, this event promises to be full of celebrations throughout both days.

 On 100-200 block of Banff Avenue, 200 block of Bear Street, and parts of Caribou and Wolf Street, there will be patio/sidewalk cafe areas where you can sit and enjoy a hot chocolate from the Hot Chocolate Trail and a bite to eat.